 The Public Affairs Committee is primarily responsible for organising events, most notably the LBMA Conference as well marketing material and publications of the Association.

-Chair: Edel Tully, Executive Director Global Precious Metals Strategist, UBS Investment Bank
+Chair: Edel Tully, Managing Director Global Head Precious Metals Sales, UBS Investment Bank

-Edel Tully is UBS Investment Bank's head of precious metals strategy, with responsibility for forecasting and publishing research on the precious metals complex.
+Dr Edel Tully is a Managing Director and UBS Investment Bank's global head of precious metals sales since 2015.
+Previously, Edel was the Bank's global head of precious metals strategy, with responsibility for forecasting and publishing research on the precious metals complex.

 Other members of the PAC:

 - Jonathan Butler, Mitsubishi Corporation International (Europe) Plc

 - Stephen Pender, BASF